Castro19/authorization-and-authentication/docs/README.md

 - ![Permissions Schema](imgs/db/secrets.png)

-- **Side Note**: I also have the **roles** property as an array but I could make it as a string, since a user in my app only has one role.
-The only reason I didn't was in case I needed the flexibility of having multiple roles for some reason.

 ### Alternative Approaches I considered:

-- **ABAC vs RBAC**: Due to the simplicity of my web application, I felt that assigning permissions based on roles would suffice to the requirements I had.
-However, there were times where the flexibility of ABAC would have helped my project when assigning read/write access to the secrets.
+- **RBAC vs DAC**: Due to the simplicity of my web application, I felt that assigning permissions based on each secret would suffice to the requirements I had.
+This approach was straightforward and I would not have to worry about grouping users in roles and assigning permissions that way.
 - **Storing the permissions in the JWT**: For my small web application, this might have been possible with few permissions created.
 However, as the application grows, it would not seem feasible to store permissions for every secret for every user in the token.
 - **Storing the permissions in the User Collection**: I debated on if I store the permissions for secrets in the user collection.
 The reason I didn't was because it was more complex to fetch all the permissions for a given secret.
 - However, it would be more simple to fetch all the secrets a user is able to perform `read`, `write`, etc. operations to.